 - H1 title example: What Homeowners Should Know About Water Heater Repairs

-- H2 goal example: Help readers identify the main points of your content.
+- H2 goal: Help readers identify the main points of your content.

-- H2 subheading example: How to troubleshoot common water heater problems
+- H2 subheading: How to troubleshoot common water heater problems

 53 percent of mobile site visits are abandoned by readers if a page does not load within three seconds.
 That’s why it’s so important to optimize your page to load quickly.
 “Follow as many of the instructions as you can such as optimizing your image sizes, alt tags, etc., but don’t obsess over getting perfect scores in those tools,” says Marsh.
 “Take the insights gleaned from this tool as a guide, not as a must-do.”